bioc/NetActivityData/README.md

-# deepGeneSetData
+# NetActivityData

-Package with the data required for getting the gene set scores with deepGeneSet package.
+Package with the data required for getting the gene set scores with NetActivity package.